-“Though I am unmanifest, the unintelligent think of Me as having come into manifestation, not knowing My higher being, which is imperishable and unsurpassed” (7:24).
 This verse tells us about traits of Brahman and the jiva (individual spirit) that are not perceived by the ignorant.

 Unmanifest.
 Spirit is never manifest in the sense of becoming touched by material existence, or any form of relative existence at all.
 It is also unperceivable to the senses, the mind, and the intellect.
 Only that part of us which is forever beyond those three faculties can come into contact with Spirit and know it.

 Entered into manifestation.
 Vyaktim apannam actually means “fallen into manifestation” or “changed into manifestation,” the meaning being that God has lessened and limited himself through manifestation.
 But that is not the reality.
 God does not become material or changeable by manifesting the cosmos.
 And we ourselves are not human beings although we are experiencing humanity in an objective manner in which illusion has become distorted into seemingly subjective experience.
 There is nothing but Brahman.
 To mistake ourselves for anything less is deadly to us.

 Imperishable.
 Although God is the source of all things, manifesting as all things, seated in the heart of all and experiencing all things, He is not in any way changed or affected by that.
 Nor are we, mirroring the Divine Being on the limited and finite level.